Electriclaser/EPD/README.md

-origional is - Pixel Dungeon
+original is - Pixel Dungeon
 =============

 Traditional roguelike game with pixel-art graphics and simple interface.